cradloff/text2epub/README.md

 ## Customization
 Most files are created from FreeMarker templates which are contained in the jar archive.
-If you want to change these templates, just extract them from the jar and put them in the local directory.
+If you want to change these templates, just extract them from the jar using some zip tool and put them in the local directory.
 Here you can customize them as you wish.

 Resources (but not content!) are searched in the following locations:
 1. First they are searched in the local directory where your content resides